Waavi/mailman/readme.md

 Mailman has all of Laravel's Mail features, plus allows you to:

 	- Keep your email css files in an external file, and automatically inline them when sending an email.
-	- To set the language in which the email should be sent
+	- Set the language in which the email should be sent, without affecting the rest of your application.
-	- Ease of use, avoiding an annoying use of callbacks for emails.
+	- Avoid the annoying use of callbacks.

+WAAVI is a web development studio based in Madrid, Spain.
+You can learn more about us at [waavi.com](http://waavi.com)

 ## Installation